RajiNandagopal/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 BizCardX to simplify the process of extracting and managing information from business cards.
 The tool offers the following features:

 1.Extraction of key information from business cards: company name, cardholder name, designation, contact details, etc.
-2.Storage of extracted data in a MySQL database for easy access and retrieval.
+2.Storage of extracted data in a SQL database for easy access and retrieval.
 3.GUI built with Streamlit for a user-friendly interface.
 4.User options to upload, extract, and modify business card data.